yphuangms/gateway-reference-design/README.md

 # iot-adk-addonkit
 This project contains command line scripts for package creation and image creation process.
-Users are expected to have ADK and WDK installed to make use of this.
-In addition, this project also contains samples for iot products based on RPi2/MBM.
-To be able to create images, Users should get Windows 10 IoT Core OS Packages from MSDN.
+Users are expected to have ADK and Windows 10 IoT Core OS packages installed to make use of this.
+To be able to create images, Users should also get the BSPs corresponding to the hardware.
 Target audience is OEM’s and Maker Pro’s who want to manage multiple images and updates.

 This project has adopted the [Microsoft Open Source Code of Conduct](http://microsoft.github.io/codeofconduct).
 For more information see the [Code of Conduct FAQ](http://microsoft.github.io/codeofconduct/faq.md) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.